Hispanic Latin Cultural Celebration

 The practice of nationally observing Hispanic Heritage began in 1968 as “Hispanic Heritage Week” during President Lyndon Johnson’s administration and was expanded in 1988 during President Ronald Reagan’s administration to become a month-long observance.

-During the celebration, participants are introduced to Latinx culture, music, and traditions.
-At the ceremony, a faculty or staff member is presented with Florida State University’s Latinx Distinguished Service Award and a student receives the Rosalia Gonzales Award.
-According to our Florida State history, Rosalia Gonzales is considered to be the first Latinx student to graduate from the Florida State College for Women in 1921.
-The program ends by engaging attendees with a notable Latinx keynote speaker.
+During the celebration, participants are introduced to Latin culture, music, and traditions.
+At the ceremony, a faculty or staff member is presented with Florida State University’s Latin Distinguished Service Award and a student receives the Rosalia Gonzales Award.
+According to our Florida State history, Rosalia Gonzales is considered to be the first Latin student to graduate from the Florida State College for Women in 1921.
+The program ends by engaging attendees with a notable Latin keynote speaker.

 Significance

-The day of Sept.
-15 is significant because it is the anniversary of independence for several Latin American countries such as Costa Rica, El Salvador, Guatemala, Honduras and Nicaragua.
-In addition, Mexico and Chile celebrate their independence days on Sept.
-16 and Sept.
-18, respectively.
-Finally, Día de la Raza, which is Oct.
-12, falls within this 30-day period.
+The day of September 15 is significant because it is the anniversary of independence for several Latin American countries such as Costa Rica, El Salvador, Guatemala, Honduras, and Nicaragua.
+In addition, Mexico and Chile celebrate their independence days on September 16 and September 18, respectively.
+Finally, Día de la Raza, which is October 12, falls within this 30-day period.